Inductive Proximity Sensor Types [Working Principle, All Types Explained, Terminology, Outputs]

 These sensors are used for non-contact object detection and nearby metallic objects. they are varies depending on the size and distance of the sensing object, body size, wiring type, etc.

-Standard inductive sensors are available in various designs suited for different purposes and different applications like beverage container packaging, automatic drilling machines, and shoe rubber press machines, and cylindrical designs are a typical type of them.
+Proximity sensors are available in various designs suited for different purposes and diffrent applications like beverage container packaging, automatic drilling machines, and shoe rubber press machines, forklift, door, truck, car, parking, mobile and cylindrical designs are a typical type of them.

 They are used in different applications and industries such as transportation, robots, assembly lines, telecommunication, or security.